The Trust is unlikely to fund:

 - Religious causes and activities

-* Hospices: This Trust has been a supporter of individual hospices for very many years and will in future continue to provide funding for this sector through Hospice UK, and to welcome applications from charities delivering music and art therapy services directly to hospices.
+* Hospices: This Trust has been a supporter of the hospice sector for very many years but is not at present accepting applications from individual hospices.
+We will however be continuing to support the work of Hospice UK, and to welcome applications from charities delivering music and art therapy services directly to hospices.

 The Trustees are very conscious of the work involved in applying for a grant and encourage charities to consider whether their work aligns with the Trust’s priorities for the next three years before submitting an application.